 - Repeat on the opposite side of the center point.
 For our stencil, we applied two sections to the right of center and two sections to the left of center, creating a continuous border that ended approximately 2″ from the raw side edge of the fabric on each end.

 Finish pocket and attach to skirt

 - Find the stenciled pocket, which should be dry.
-Fold it right sides together and pin in place, leaving an approximate 2″ opening near the top (you want the opening to be along the straightest portion of the pocket).
+Fold it right sides together and pin in place, leaving an approximate 2″ opening along one side near the top (you want the opening to be along the straightest portion of the pocket).

 - Using a ½” seam allowance, stitch around the outer perimeter of the pocket.
 Go slowly to maintain a smooth curve.
 Remember to lock your seam on either side of the 2″ opening left for turning.